Death Weekend

-Death Weekend (released in the US under the title The House by the Lake) is a 1976 Canadian horror/thriller film.
-It stars Brenda Vaccaro and Don Stroud and was one of the first films from Canadian director William Fruet.
-The low-budget production was shot in rural Canada and at a studio in Kleinburg, Ontario, Canada.

-In 2019, the film got a Blu-ray release from Germany.
-The VHS was seized and confiscated in the UK under Section 3 of the Obscene Publications Act 1959 during the video nasty panic.
+Death Weekend is a 1976 horror film written and directed by William Fruet, and starring Brenda Vaccaro, Don Stroud, and Chuck Shamata.
+Set in rural Ontario, the film follows a model and her boyfriend who are terrorized by three violent criminals at a remote lakeside home following a road rage incident.

+Loosely inspired by a real home invasion case in Canada, Death Weekend was filmed on location in the fall of 1975 in Maple, Ontario.
+It was an international co-production between Canada, Italy, and Panama, with half of its $500,000 budget origination from the Canadian Film Development Corporation.
+It was produced by Ivan Reitman, marking his second film production credit after David Cronenberg's Shivers (1975).

+Death Weekend premiered in Ontario on September 17, 1976, before opening in Quebec on October 8, 1976.
+In the United States, the film was distributed in 1977 by American International Pictures under the alternate title The House by the Lake.

 Plot

-The film is set over a period of 24 hours on a cold November day in rural Ontario.
-Diane (Brenda Vaccaro), a former fashion model, meets Harry (Chuck Shamata), a wealthy dentist swinger.
-After a whirlwind romance, she decides to accompany Harry for a weekend party at his remote country house by a lake.
-On their way in Harry's Corvette, Diane asks Harry to let her drive.
+Diane, a former fashion model, meets Harry, a wealthy dentist and playboy.
+After a whirlwind romance, she decides to accompany Harry to party at his remote lakeside country house on a November weekend.
+En route in Harry's Corvette, Diane asks Harry to let her drive.

-They soon encounter a red-colored 1967 Camaro loaded with four drunken thugs, led by Lep (Don Stroud) and get into a fit of road rage where Diane forces the punks off the road and into a creek bed, wrecking their car.
-At the lake house, Diane learns that despite what Harry had told her in order to get her to come with him, there are no other guests joining them at the house, and that he is only using her for sex.
+They soon encounter a red-colored 1967 Camaro loaded with four drunken thugs, led by Lep, and get into a fit of road rage where Diane forces the punks off the road and into a creek bed, wrecking their car.
+At the lake house, Harry surreptitiously photographs Diane while she showers.
+Diane soon learns that there are no other guests joining them at the house, and that Harry has brought her there intending only to use her for sex.

-Diane and Harry are unaware that the angry gang is seeking them, looking for some vicious revenge against the arguing, unhappy and unarmed couple.
-After the gang rampages through a camping park looking for the car that ran them off the road, they find the Corvette at a rural gas station where Harry had left it to be looked after while taking a less flashy station wagon to the country house.
-After intimidating the drunk station owners to give them the location to where Harry is staying, Lep and his friends drive off to their destination.
+Meanwhile, the gang rampages through a camping park looking for the car that ran them off the road.
+They find Harry's Corvette parked at a rural gas station where Harry had left it to be looked after while taking a less flashy station wagon to the country house.
+After intimidating the drunk station owners to disclose Harry's residence, Lep and his friends drive off to their destination.

 The four thugs break into the lake house and hold both Diane and Harry hostage.
-Over the rest of the day and night, Lep and his three cohorts Runt (Richard Ayres), Frankie (Kyle Edwards), and Stanley (Don Granberry), terrorize, harass, and humiliate their two captives from vandalizing the house to stealing Harry's speedboat and wrecking it, killing two townspeople in the process.
-When Diane attempts to escape, Lep recaptures her and, as punishment, rapes her.
+Over the rest of the day and night, Lep and his three cohorts Runt, Frankie, and Stanley, terrorize, harass, and humiliate their two captives.
+The group vandalize the house and steal and wreck Harry's speedboat, killing two townspeople in the process.
+When Diane attempts to escape, Lep recaptures her and, as punishment, rapes her in an abandoned shack.